-And Mike was right, it was lighttpd.
+And Mike was right, it was Lighttpd.
 After having a look at Lighttpd and having a little test, the only logical solution I could come up with was the rewrite.
 And I was right.
 After Ricko changed it for me, JetPack worked easily.
-Now, this post would not be complete if I did not write what I changed it too.
+Now, this post would not be complete if I did not write what I changed it to.

 url.rewrite-if-not-file = (

 So if you are having a problem with XMP-PRC on Lighttpd, look at the above and give it a try.

 Ellis, M (2011) Lighttpd and JetPack. [online] Tweaked for your Pleasure.
 Available at: https://snat.co.uk/scripts/lighttpd-and-jetpack.html [Accessed 18 Jun 2021]